Scientific Method

 Bill Ferriter has noticed that even with support, students struggle to write reasonable hypotheses and sets of conclusions.
 These two handouts are designed to address those weaknesses.
 They ask students to look at four different samples and to rate them in order from beginning to excelling.
 They can be partnered nicely with the rubric that we use to grade hypotheses and conclusions.

-Graph Graph Sheet
+Graph Paper Sheet

 Graph Paper Blank.doc